 Health Benefits of Thai Warm Compress Massage

-You don’t need to travel to Thailand in the middle of winter to boost your mood; let Thailand come to you.
-By having Thai massage with hot herbal compress, you can enjoy a mini-holiday without the jet lag.
+You don’t need to travel to Thailand in the middle of winter to boost your mood.
+Let Thailand come to you.
+By having Thai massage with a hot herbal compress, you can enjoy a mini-holiday without jet lag.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.